hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 ```

 Congratulations!
-You have successfully created a FPC chaincode with go and invoked it using our simple cli.
+You have successfully created an FPC chaincode with go using cc-tools and invoked it using our simple cli.